guzelcihad/docker-cheat-sheet/README.md

 ```

 ### Volume mapping
-This commands mount the var/lib/mysql folder to the /opt/datadir folder which exist in the docker host.
+This command mounts the var/lib/mysql folder to the /opt/datadir folder which exist in the docker host.
 ```
 docker run -v /opt/datadir:/var/lib/mysql mysql
 ```